FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 How to model them in a statistically principled way?
 Can we have a flexible framework that allows us to incorporate explicit supervision signals when we have labels, or add distant supervision or logical/ statistical constraints when we do not have labels but have other prior knowledge, or simply infer whatever makes the most sense when we have no labels or a priori?
 Is it possible that we exploit the modeling power of advanced neural architectures while still being mathematical and probabilistic?
 DGMs allow us to achieve these goals.

 Let us begin the journey.

+(This list originated from the [DGM seminar at Columbia](http://stat.columbia.edu/~cunningham/teaching/GR8201/) then extended this far)

 ### Table of Content
 * [Resources](#resources)